hindsightsoftware/hotel-booking-cucumber-ruby-example/README.md

 docker run --rm -p 8080:8080 --name=hotel-booking -itd hindsightsoftware/hotel-booking:latest
 ```

 Next, run the Cucumber Ruby tests.
-To generate Cucumber reports in the JSON format, use `cucumber -f json -o reports/cucumber.json`.
+The report will be generated as a JSON file in `reports/cucumber.json`.

 ```bash
 gem install bundler